Chapter 6 : Three Conversations

 Ron felt an overwhelming burst of love for Hermione and words began to flow.
-He couldn’t stop himself if he wanted to which he didn’t.
+They poured out of him.
+He couldn’t have stopped even if he had wanted to.
 The overflow of emotions from the debrief, from the battle, from the last few days swept away all barriers, all embarrassment.
 This was nothing like the tentative revelations, the shared confessions of love that had taken place at Shell Cottage, wonderful though that had been.
-It was an unstoppable torrent that laid his soul bare to Hermione even as it revealed it to Ron himself.
+It was an unstoppable torrent that laid his soul bare to Hermione, even as it revealed it to Ron himself.

-“I don’t want to fight you, Hermione,” he had started gently; “it’s like fighting myself.”
+“I don’t want to fight you, Hermione, and I don’t want to hurt you,” he had started gently, “it’s like hurting myself.”

-He paused, and then he took her hands in his and looked deeply into her eyes with a look that conveyed supreme tenderness and an overwhelming need for her to understand, to know.
-His words started softly then rose in a steady rhythm; “You are my centre, Hermione, my core, my heart, my reason.
-Nothing fills me more than your joy, nothing warms me more quickly than your smile, nothing drains me faster than your disdain, and nothing hurts me more deeply than your pain.
+He took her hands in his and looked deeply into her eyes with a look that conveyed supreme tenderness and an overwhelming need for her to understand, to know.
+His words started softly, then rose in a steady rhythm.
+“You are right here at my centre, Hermione, you are my core.
+Nothing fills me more completely than your joy, nothing warms me more quickly than your smile, nothing drains me faster than your disdain, and nothing hurts me more deeply than your pain.
 There is nothing more precious to me than you, nothing.”

 All anger had fled Hermione’s eyes.
 She stood there transfixed, her jaw dropping, her eyes riveted on Ron.

 Ron now had tears in the corners of his eyes and was shaking just a little with the depth of feeling that was flowing through him toward Hermione.
 “You are the inspiration of my best actions, the source of my courage, the focus of all my hopes.
-I love you Hermione with all my being.
+I love you, Hermione, with all my being.
 I think I have for a very long time.
-I would die for you Hermione, I think you know that, though I never want to leave you, never.
+I would die for you, I think you know that, though I never want to leave you, never.
 I regret every hurt I have ever caused you more than you can ever know and I never want to be the source of your hurt again.
-More than anything I want to make you happy.”
+More than anything, I want to make you happy.”

 Hermione was crying now, unable to say a word, aware of nothing other than Ron and the stream of words he was pouring forth.

-“Hermione, I long to make love to you, not today, not tomorrow but when you are ready.
+“Hermione, I long to make love to you, not today, not tomorrow, but when you are ready.
 At times it is all I can think of.
 You are so unbelievably beautiful.”
 Hermione was taken aback.
 They never talked about this, but she felt her own desire rising at his words, her body responding.
-She understood that she too longed for this.
+She understood that she, too, longed for this.
 Ron continued relentlessly; “My body aches for you.
 I want to touch you and kiss you everywhere.
-I want to hold you and fill you.
-I want to cherish you with my body as I do with my heart.”
+I want to hold you and fill you and wrap myself around you.
+I want to love you with my body as I do with my heart.”

-“But Hermione I am scared, so scared.
+“But, Hermione, I am scared, so scared.
 I’m scared I’m going to stuff this up.
-I’m scared of the power of what I feel for you, I’m scared I’m going to do something stupid and destroy what we have, what we might build in the future.
+I’m so good at that.
+I’m scared of the power of what I feel for you, I’m scared I’m going to do something stupid and destroy what we have, what we might have in the future.
 I couldn’t bear that.
-I want so badly to build that future with you.
+I want so badly to build a future with you.
 I want so badly to be with you in every possible way.
-So forgive me Hermione if I take a wrong step.
+So forgive me, Hermione, if I take a wrong step.
 Help me to understand how to do this right.
 There is nothing more important to me.”

 Hermione gently cupped Ron’s face in her hands.
 “Oh my beautiful, beautiful Ron, nothing is going to drive me away.
 I love you so much.
-I’m scared too Ron, but if we trust each other with what we are feeling, are honest with each other as you have been tonight then we can be each other’s guide.
+I’m scared too, Ron, really scared, scared of losing control, scared I will mess this up if I don’t lose control and give myself up to the power of this thing between us.”
+Her body was shaking but she plunged on.
+“We have to trust each other with our feelings just as we have always done with our very lives, then we can be each other’s guide.
 It will be our great, grand, wonderful adventure, just the two of us, the adventure of our lives, literally.
 I so much want to share that journey with you, Ron.”

 “Hermione Jean Granger, I can’t imagine a life without you, I don’t want to try.
 I want to build a life together with you.
 I promise to love you, to support you, to stay in there with you no matter what.
 I will never abandon you again.”